xeruf/mostr/README.md

 - ability to accumulate time tracked
 - swiftly navigate between related tasks

+Managing a project with subtasks makes it continuously visible, which is helpful if you want to be able to track time on the project itself without a specific task,
 Thus subtasks can be very useful for specific contexts, for example a project or a specific place.

 On the other hand, related tasks like chores should be grouped with a tag instead.
+Similarly for projects which are only sporadically worked on when a specific task comes up, so they do not clutter the list.

 ### Collaboration